wasmCloud/wasmcloud-dev-site/content/reference/lattice/_index.en.md

 ### Self-Forming

 With a lattice, there is no need to deploy complex _service discovery_ products or servers, no need to fuss with complicated and potentially error-prone and brittle dynamic DNS systems.
-Merely by connecting to whichever [NATS](https://nats.io) server you deem appropriate, wasmCloud hosts are automatically aware of each other and everything else of importance running within the lattice.
+Merely by connecting to whichever [NATS](https://nats.io) server you deem appropriate, wasmcloud hosts are automatically aware of each other and everything else of importance running within the lattice.

 ### Self-Healing